Turning confusion into clarity: a B2B website redesign that helped a construction tech startup explain their platform to two distinct user groups.

 Reflection

-The project required building almost everything from scratch - content strategy, messaging, structure - with little to work from and an unfamiliar industry to get up to speed on in under a week.
+The project required building almost everything from scratch - content strategy, messaging, structure - with little to work from and an unfamiliar industry to get up to speed on in under two weeks.
 Close collaboration with the client and early conversations with the developer (to reverse-engineer the undocumented brand system) were what made that feasible.

 The experience also brought up something every designer encounters: presenting a well-reasoned solution and having the client choose differently.
-I made a clear case for my decisions - on color, on logo placement, on structure - and the client still opted for a simpler direction.
-Learning to stand behind your work without being attached to it, and to deliver something you can still be proud of even when it's not exactly what you'd have chosen, felt like the most valuable thing I took from this project.
+Learning to stand behind your work without being attached to it is something I took from this project.